MiroMindAI/MiroThinker/README.md

 <details>
   <summary>🔧 Click to expand additional available tools</summary>

-The following optional tools are available but were not used in MiroThinker v1.0 evaluation:
+The following optional tools are available but were not used in MiroThinker v1.5 and v1.0 evaluation:

 | Server Name          | Type         | Description                                 |
 |:---------------------|:-------------|:--------------------------------------------|